ekxhta/Color_Detect/README.md

 # COLOR DETECTION SYSTEM FOR STATIC AND LIVE IMAGES USING MATLAB
+## INSTRUCTIONS:
+- add image file called "img.jpg" where you wish for the colour to be detected. (for static image detection)
+- change the rgb ratios in the code according to color you wish to detect.
+- for live image color detection make sure the camera permissions are on.

+## INTRODUCTION
 Colour detection plays a crucial role in various fields such as:
 - Computer vision
 - Image processing